covid-at-home/covid-at-home/shopping.md

 * **Cleaning supplies, bleach**

-* **Paracetamol**
+* **Paracetamol (also known as acetaminophen)**

   > The fever supressant and painkiller of choice.
-Unless you are allergic to it, in which case ibuprofen may be the next best thing.
 Make sure you follow the packaging instructions and do not exceed the maximum recommended daily dose.

 &nbsp;